The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

 To explore the final alternative, in which both components undergo CHE, we perform the same minimization procedure as above, but this time scanning a grid of homogeneous models for the secondary.
 The corresponding best-fitting BPASS tracks for BAT99\,49 are shown in the rightmost panel of Fig.\,\ref{fig:BAT49hrd}.
 This scenario is also ruled out for BAT99\,49.
-Hence, relying on the BPASS tracks and our results, only past mass transfer can explain the properties of BAT99\,49.
-Moreover, according to our solution, the WR primary is of the type b-WR, since it could only form via binary mass transfer.
+Hence, relying on the BPASS tracks and our results, only past mass-transfer can explain the properties of BAT99\,49.
+Moreover, according to our solution, the WR primary is of the type b-WR, since it could only form via binary mass-transfer.
 The rough BPASS solution therefore suggests that BAT99\,49 started off as a $30\,M_\odot + 27\,M_\odot$ binary with an initial period of $P_\text{i} {\approx}60\,$d.
-6.2\,Myr after its formation, the system experienced a highly nonconservative case B mass transfer via RLOF, during which about $10\,M_\odot$ were removed from the primary, which then entered the WR phase.
+6.2\,Myr after its formation, the system experienced a highly non-conservative case B mass-transfer via RLOF, during which about $10\,M_\odot$ were removed from the primary, which then entered the WR phase.
 Only $\approx 1\,M_\odot$ were accreted by the secondary.
 During this phase, the period of the orbit tightened from $P\approx 60\,$d to somewhat less than $\approx 30\,$d.
-The period since slowly increased due to wind mass loss to the current observed value (32\,d), 6.6\,Myr after the formation of the system.
+The period since slowly increased due to wind mass-loss to the current observed value (32\,d), 6.6\,Myr after the formation of the system.